If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Food Journals

-These are done in 3 – 5 day journals, and of the most value when the client has a goal of losing weight.
+These are done in 3 – 5 day journals and are of the most value when the client aims to lose weight.

-This is used for seeing what kind of daily habits, food intake, and associated behaviors someone has.
+This is used to see what kind of daily habits, food intake, and associated behaviors someone has.

 Nutrient trackers

-Online trackers give a more detailed assessment into the overall nutritional intake.
-These trackers give information regarding the macro and the micronutrients we are taking into our bodies.
+Online trackers give a more detailed assessment of the overall nutritional intake.
+These trackers give information regarding the macro and the micronutrients we take into our bodies.

 Educate